-Figure 6 is adapted from a draft activity on "Chain of Responsibility", a well-known pattern for object-oriented design (Gamma, Helm, Johnson, and Vlissides, 1995).
+Figure 5 is adapted from a draft activity on "Chain of Responsibility", a well-known pattern for object-oriented design (Gamma, Helm, Johnson, and Vlissides, 1995).
 It shows three Unified Modeling Language (UML) diagrams used as POGIL models: first, a class diagram; second, an object diagram with references between objects; and third, a sequence diagram showing how the same objects call each other.
 The UML diagrams include formatting and naming conventions to scaffold student learning.
 For instance, that object and sequence diagrams use the same name and column positions for the sender and three handlers, and that the object names prepend an "a" to the corresponding class name.
 The figure also shows some exploration questions; in this case, the activity expects students to have prior experience with UML diagrams.
 Earlier sections of the activity use a scenario (text), a flowchart, and pseudocode to motivate a sample problem and the general solution.
 Later sections use longer blocks of source code.

-Figure 6 is much more complex that the earlier examples.
-It assumes that students are already familiar with three types of UML diagrams, can correctly interpret the diagrams and their interrelationships, and can consider the implications for system design and development.
+Figure 5 is much more complex than Figures 3 and 4.
+It assumes that students are familiar with three types of UML diagrams, can correctly interpret the diagrams and their interrelationships, and can consider the implications for system design and development.

-Figure 6: Sample Model: Diagram with EIA Learning Cycle Questions for UML Diagrams
+Figure 5: Sample Model: DIAGRAM with EIA LEARNING CYCLE Questions for UML Diagrams